-Mr Eider confirmed that the monthly maintenance and school fee payments are up to date but the lump sum payment and the costs order have not been discharged.
+Mr Eider confirmed that he is 3 months behind with the monthly maintenance but school fee payments are up to date.
+The lump sum payment and the costs order have not been discharged.

 Mr Eider has credit card liabilities of approximately £23,000.
-His bank account, which was overdrawn by £9,800, was frozen by the bank following the making of the bankruptcy order.
+His bank account, which was overdrawn by £9,800, was frozen by the bank following the award of sequestration.
 He also owes around £26,000 to HMRC in respect of unpaid income tax and national insurance.